By Tim Lambert

 Although poor people's homes improved in some ways they remained very small and crowded.
 Most of the poor lived in huts of 2 or 3 rooms.
 Some families lived in just one room.

 However for the poor food remained plain and monotonous.
-They subsisted on food like bread, cheese and onions.
+They subsisted on food like bread, cheese, and onions.
 Ordinary people also ate pottage each day.
-This was a kind of stew.
 It was made by boiling grain in water to make a kind of porridge.
 You added vegetables and (if you could afford it) pieces of meat or fish.

 CLOTHES IN 17TH CENTURY ENGLAND